It is one of those alluring what-if scenarios. One that helps you with that hard life of yours, with building blogs and writing beautiful posts.

 And still to this day, many a manager will look at the likes and shares first to determine if the bride is beautiful enough to go any further.
 And the ubiquitous comments that (are supposed to) prove that your article is cool and connects to the audience.
 So, it seems that you do need (or needed) some sort of social proof when you run a blog.

 Everybody did, pretty much.
 And yours truly and the RMR deck crew at large are guilty too, of course.
 After posting an article to the blog, we would return to check the stats a felt every five minutes.
-And feel good if the numbers were significant in any way.
+And everybody felt good if the numbers were significant in any way.
 After all, it is a one-way street.
 Much in the image of Facebook and their ilk.
 Only positives are shown, we live in a happy world.
 Negatives cannot be accepted.

 And with reason: A user would have to get on your site, click on the button and give you endorsement with a like.
 Or better still, a share.